Austin’s Arts, Culture, Music and Entertainment

 Art in Public Places

-Austin’s impressive public art collection, commissioned and conserved by the Art in Public Places program within the City of Austin’s Economic Development Department since 1985, offers hundreds of artworks on view 24 hours a day, 365 days a year.
+Austin’s impressive public art collection, commissioned and currently conserved by the Art in Public Places program within the City of Austin’s Arts, Culture, Music and Entertainment Department since 1985, offers hundreds of works of art on view 24 hours a day, 365 days a year.

-This Art in Public Places collection map leads visitors to artworks found throughout Austin, including the most Instagram-able mural in Austin, Tau Ceti, at the corner of Second and Brazos Streets.
+This Art in Public Places collection map leads visitors to artwork found throughout Austin, including the most Instagrammable mural in Austin, Tau Ceti, at the corner of Second and Brazos streets.
 Seek out the fun, interactive Kempelen’s Owls, a pair of quirky 10-foot sculptures perched one block east of the Austin Central Library.
-And tour Austin via Wander, an app-based artwork, that leads visitors on a choose-your-own adventure to learn about historic, quirky and secret sites in Austin, while immersed in a choice of four stories written and illustrated by local authors and artists.
+And tour Austin via Wander, an app-based digital guide that leads visitors on a choose-your-own adventure to learn about historic, quirky and secret sites in Austin, while immersed in a choice of four stories written and illustrated by local authors and artists.
 Austin Art in Public Places works with local and national artists to commission new artwork.

 Public art display "Design Austin" on Lady Bird Lake.